LM-Commons/lmc-authentication/docs/docs/quick-start.md

 sidebar_position: 1
 ---

-LmcRbac offers components and services to implement role-based access control (RBAC) in your application.
+Lmc Authentication offers middleware to implement authentication in your application.

-LmcRbac extends the components provided by [laminas-permissions-rbac](https://github.com/laminas/laminas-permissions-rbac).
+Lmc Authentication works in the same way as Mezzio Authentication except that it does not perform any action when authentication does result into a user.

 ## Requirements